 How do you fund your projects?

 We at Simbi Foundation use multiple methods for compiling funding for our projects.
-We host public fundraising events, we conduct other fundraising through Expeditions and the BMO Vancouver Marathon, we gratefully receive donations from our supporters, and we apply to granting opportunities to support our ongoing costs.
+We host public fundraising events, we conduct other fundraising through TRIPs and the BMO Vancouver Marathon, we gratefully receive donations from our supporters, and we apply to granting opportunities to support our ongoing costs.

 Want to find out more?
 Read our blog post about how an NGO makes money!